 So, in a very real sense this enlightening programme, LTLT, leads you away from the heart of darkness, a fear of change, and towards the heart of change: that is, change based on the things that people fundamentally care about such as serving others, transforming lives and making a difference.

 LTLT is an outstanding programme for some outstanding colleagues.
 I commend it to you.
-Use the following link to learn more about the Leading Transformation in Learning and Teaching (LTLT) programme.
+Learn more about the Leading Transformation in Learning and Teaching (LTLT) programme.

 Achor, S. (2010).
 The Happiness Advantage: The Seven Principles that Fuel Success and Performance at Work.
 New York: Crown Business.